 Walking, biking and riding an electric scooter (e-scooter) are healthy, environmentally friendly transportation options.
-More people are walking and biking to work, cities are implementing bike share programs, and transportation planners are increasingly taking pedestrians,bicyclists and scooter riders into account when making infrastructure improvements.
+More people are walking, biking or scooting to work, cities are implementing micromobility programs (shared bikes and e-scooters) and transportation planners are increasingly taking pedestrians,bicyclists and scooter riders into account when making infrastructure improvements.

 Unfortunately, pedestrians, cyclists and scooter riders are at an inherent disadvantage when involved in traffic crashes: When a faster-moving vehicle collides with them, the vehicle always wins.
 Advances in crashworthiness and technology have contributed to the decline in vehicle occupant deaths, but people outside of vehicles remain susceptible to serious injury or death when struck by a motor vehicle.

 In 2021, 7,342 pedestrians were killed in traffic crashes in the United States, 17% of all traffic fatalities.
 This is a shocking increase of 13% from 6,516 deaths in 2020 and the largest number of pedestrian fatalities since 1981 (Early Estimates of Motor Vehicle Traffic Fatalities And Fatality Rate by Sub-Categories in 2021, National Highway Traffic Safety Administration [NHTSA]).